 The horseshoe pit area is available for our guests enjoyment.
 However, the use of the pit is intended for adults 18 years of age and older.
-No children are allowed in the horseshoe pit area unless accompanied by a parent or legal guardian.
+No minors are allowed in the horseshoe pit area unless accompanied by a parent or legal guardian.
 Guests play at their own risk.

 DO NOT BREAK THE BRANCHES OFF OUR TREES FOR ANY REASON.
 If you need sticks for roasting marshmallows or hot dogs, then get them from the forest around us, the grocery store, or rip em' off your trees at home and bring them with you.
 Our trees are very costly and we happen to like them the way they are.
 Do not damage them.
 This one can be expensive for you (several hundred dollars), so please, just don't do it.